MarkTullius/SpeedUpOnKill/README.md

 # TimescaleShenanigans

 Changes the timescale of the engine based upon enemy kills.
-Only affected by player kills, *not* ally kills or Forgive Me Please.
+Only affected by player kills, *not* ally kills (excluding Engi turrets because that would just be cheese) or Forgive Me Please.

 Currently two scaling styles available: